guj/WarpX/Docs/source/usage/parameters.rst

     a Coulomb logarithm will be computed automatically according to the algorithm in :cite:t:`param-PerezPOP2012`.

+* ``<collision_name>.use_global_debye_length`` (`bool`) optional
+    Only for ``pairwisecoulomb``.
+When set, the Debye length used in the Coulomb log is calculated including all species in the simulation.
+The lengths are combined using the square root of one over the sum of one over the squares of the Debye lengths of each species.
+By default, this is turned off.
+Note that if ``<collision_name>.CoulombLog`` is specified, this Debye length is not used.

 * ``<collision_name>.fusion_multiplier`` (`float`) optional.
     Only for ``nuclearfusion``.
     Increasing ``fusion_multiplier`` creates more macroparticles of fusion